huggingface/datasets/metrics/xtreme_s/README.md

 ## Limitations and bias
 This metric works only with datasets that have the same format as the [XTREME-S dataset](https://huggingface.co/datasets/google/xtreme_s).

-While the XTREME-S dataset is meant to represent a variety of languages and tasks, it has inherent biases : it is missing many languages that are important and under-represented in NLP datasets.
+While the XTREME-S dataset is meant to represent a variety of languages and tasks, it has inherent biases: it is missing many languages that are important and under-represented in NLP datasets.

 It also has a particular focus on read-speech because common evaluation benchmarks like CoVoST-2 or LibriSpeech evaluate on this type of speech, which results in a mismatch between performance obtained in a read-speech setting and a more noisy setting (in production or live deployment, for instance).